Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Reasons Behind Failure of LLMs

-Based on manual analysis of models' reasoning processes in CoT experiments (\S~\ref{sec:exp_think}), we classify the key failure modes of LLMs into four types.\footnote{Although analyzing CoT reasoning traces is informative, we acknowledge that they are often unfaithful and may not reflect the model’s actual reasoning behind its final answer.} \paragraph{Failure to Distinguish Terms of Address and References} We find that models often misinterpret a term of reference (a word used to refer to someone) as a term of address (a word used to call someone directly), leading to a fundamental misunderstanding of the social context.
+Based on qualitative analyses of the reasoning processes of LLMs in CoT experiments (\S\ref{sec:exp_think}), we identify four types of failures. \paragraph{Failure to Distinguish Terms of Address and Reference} Models often misinterpret a term of reference (i.e., a word used to refer to someone) as a term of address (i.e., a word used to call someone directly), leading to a fundamental misunderstanding of the social context.

 In Dialogue 1, speaker [A] says, \textit{``that's my Dad''}, using \textit{``Dad''} as a reference to identify a third person for the police officer [B].
 However, the models latch onto this keyword and misinterpret it as a term of address from [A] to [B], leading to the incorrect inference of a Parent-Child relationship.
 This failure leads the models to ignore clear cues (e.g., [B] being called \textit{``Officer''}) that contradict this interpretation.